truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

    d.
 Click **Save Access Control List** to add the ACE item or save changes.

 {{< hint info >}}
-If you want to allow users to move through directories within an SMB share without having read or write privelidges, you must use the **Traverse** permission.
+If you want to allow users to move through directories within an SMB share without having read or write privileges, you must use the **Traverse** permission.
 Use **Traverse** if you intend to have nested groups within an SMB share with different access levels.
 {{< /hint >}}

 See [Permissions]({{< relref "PermissionsScale.md" >}}) for more information on editing dataset permissions.